Driving in a Foreign Country: Learn Lessons While Driving and Renting a Car

-Being used to driving an automatic transmission car can be an Americans citizen biggest nightmare when to rent a car in foreign countries because most foreign countries require everybody be able to drive a manual transmission car.
-This is the ultimate driving test I had to go through to be allowed to rent a car.
+Being used to drive an automatic transmission car can be an American citizen's biggest nightmare when to rent a car in foreign countries because most foreign countries require everybody to be able to drive a manual transmission car.
+This is the ultimate driving test I had to go through to be able to rent a car.

 - The New Traffic Rules

-Back at home, I am required to keep left while driving while pedestrians maintain the right to the pedestrian walk.
-However, my stay in my last foreign country was quite a shocker.
-I had to keep left all the time which meant being extra vigilant and conscious considering the new traffic rules was as necessary as the driving test itself.
+Back at home, I am required to keep driving, and the pedestrians maintain the right to the pedestrian walk.
+However, my stay in my last overseas country was quite a shocker.
+I had to stop all the time which meant being extra vigilant and conscious considering the new traffic rules was as necessary as the driving test itself.

 - High occupancy lanes

-Using the high occupancy lanes was something peculiar.
-In fact, my inability to use them for the first time having crossed the buffer pavement almost landed me an enormous penalty for violating traffic rules.
+Using high occupancy lanes was something peculiar.
+My inability to be used for the first time having crossed the buffer pavement almost landed me an enormous penalty for violating traffic rules.
 Worse yet, because rules regarding high occupancy lanes are different from the general traffic rules, it was hectic learning the same.

 The more I traveled the more I realized that fear makes strangers of people who should be friends.” – Shirley MacLaine